ClausKlein/cmake_template/README_building.md

 	- Temporarily (only for the current shell)

-		Run one of the followings in the terminal:
+		Run one of the following in the terminal:

 		- clang